Skip to main content

 When To Use 0xArchive

 L4 is the moat.
-Aggregated L2 tells you the top 20 levels about every 1.2 seconds; L4 tells you every single order behind those levels, with the wallet that placed it.
-That is what makes queue analysis, maker-fill attribution, adverse-selection studies, and exact book reconstruction possible.
-0xArchive carries this for Hyperliquid core, Spot, HIP-3, and HIP-4 since March 2026, normalized as named JSON, every response carrying a request ID and a data-quality path you can check before a backtest trusts the window.
-Every order, trade, and fill.
-One API.
+Aggregated L2 tells you the top 20 levels about every 1.2 seconds; L4 tells you every single resting order behind those levels, with the wallet that placed it.
+That makes queue analysis and exact book reconstruction possible.
+Join the separate order-history, order-flow, and trade routes when maker-fill attribution, order status, or lifecycle timing is required.
+0xArchive carries L4 book depth for Hyperliquid core, Spot, and HIP-3 since March 2026, and HIP-4 since May 2026 as named JSON.
+Store the request ID when the response exposes it, and check data quality before a backtest trusts the window.
 0xArchive is not the right fit when the venue you need order-level depth for is neither Hyperliquid nor Lighter; on Lighter the order-level layer is L3.

 How To Choose An L4 Vendor